This post has already been read 11375 times!

-To make the transformation, companies should look for network-based platforms that are truly real-time and multi-party, that offer a single version of the truth for all parties on the network.
+To make the transformation and gain the benefits of autonomous supply chain management, companies should look for network-based platforms that are truly real-time and multi-party, that offer a single version of the truth for all parties on the network.
 While digital transformation may seem a daunting task, it can be done in an agile, phased approach, that prioritizes high value functionality and services upfront while minimizing the risk.
 This phased approach can even be self-funding – where the benefits of one project pay for the next.

 A sound strategy should include functionality and tools for making the transition relatively quick and painless.
 For example, the network should connect and incorporate current systems where it makes sense, allowing their data to be leveraged on the network, and continue functioning as normal, with minimal disruption to business processes.
 Companies can then optionally and gradually switch on network services that replace legacy systems, for a seamless transition.
 Most importantly, a multi-party network solution should provide a robust Multi-Party Master Data Management tool to help companies gather, model, map, cleanse and manage shared data.